sasa1977/erlangelist/README.md

 Prerequisites:

-- Erlang 20
-- Elixir 1.6
+Erlang, Elixir, and node.js.
+See [./.tool-versions] for exact versions.
+You can also use [asdf version manager](https://github.com/asdf-vm/asdf) to install these prerequisites.

 Optional dependency is certbot.
-It it's missing, you might see some errors, but the site will be working.
+It it's missing, you will see some errors, but the site will be working.

 Starting: